david-martin/my-envoy-wasm-filter/README.md

 ./local_setup.sh
 ```

+**NOTE:** MetalLB is installed in the local kind cluster, with a hardcoded network of 10.89.0.16/28.
+You may need to change this to be a subnet of the `kind` docker/podman network in your local setup.
+You can check the network details with `docker network inspect kind` or `podman network inspect kind`.

-Create the httproute, service and other resources to proxy requests on to an external service:
+Create the httproute, service and other resources to proxy requests on to the external OpenAI mock service:

 ```bash
 ./local_service.sh